 The MAJOR VERSION field shall contain the value 2h.
-If a device server receives an IKE header with a MAJOR VERSION field containing a value other than 2h, then:
+If a device server receives an IKE header with a MAJOR VERSION field containing a value other than 2h, then the error shall be processed as described in 7.7.3.8.